RanaEmad/woof/README.md

 # WOOF!

-A single pagege website built with React that fetches a random dog image everytime it is refreshed.
+A single page website built with React that fetches a random dog image everytime it is refreshed.

 # Installation